Bayesian Time-Varying Tensor Vector Autoregressive Models for Dynamic Effective Connectivity: Introduction

-The remaining components of the model are designed to encourage sparsity in the tensor structure and to ascertain model complexity directly from the data through the posterior distribution.
-In particular, we employ a multi-way Dirichlet generalized double Pareto prior \citep{guhaniyogi2017bayesian} to allow for global-local shrinkage of the VAR coefficients and to determine automatically the effective rank of the tensor decomposition.
-A further feature of our approach is that we assume an {\it increasing}-shrinkage prior \citep{legramanti2020bayesian} to guide the selection of the lags of the auto-regression, without the need for ranking different models based on model selection information criteria.

-The rest of the paper is organized as follows.
+The posterior distribution in large-dimensional tensor models is often multimodal, and standard MCMC algorithms may struggle to efficiently explore the entire posterior space, potentially getting stuck in local modes.
+Thus, we obtain posterior inference using an efficient Gibbs sampler with tempering, the Metropolis coupled Markov chain Monte Carlo ($\text{MC}^3$) algorithm proposed by \citet{altekar2004parallel}.
+By running parallel chains at different temperatures and allowing them to swap states, $\text{MC}^3$ allows for an improved exploration of the multimodal posterior distribution.\\ The remainder of the paper is organized as follows.
 In Section \ref{Model}, we formulate the time-varying tensor model and elucidate how to obtain dimension reduction via a tensor decomposition into a set of latent base matrices and binary indicators of connectivity patterns over time.
-In Section \ref{sec:priors}, we describe the Ising prior specification on the temporal transitions, as well as the sparsity-inducing priors on the active elements of the tensor decomposition.
+In Section \ref{IsingPrior}, we describe the Ising model specification on the temporal transitions, whereas in Section \ref{SparsityPriors} we describe the sparsity-inducing priors on the active elements of the tensor decomposition.
 In Section \ref{Posterior Computation} we discuss posterior computation and inference.
 Results of the simulation studies as well as the real data application are shown in Section \ref{Simulation Studies} and Section \ref{Real Data Application}, respectively.
 Finally, Section \ref{Conclusion} provides some concluding remarks and future work.